SAP-samples/teched2025-XP261/exercises/ex2/README.md

 ### 2.1.1 Create one IPS source system for syncing authorizations to Entra ID

-With the previously created systems we are importing in the Identity Directory all the authorizations from the SAP back-end applications.
-Because we want to sync these SAP authorization to Entra ID, we will create a dedicated source system representing the IdDS.
+With the previously created systems you are importing in the Identity Directory all the authorizations from the SAP back-end applications.
+Because you want to sync these SAP authorization to Entra ID, you will create a dedicated source system representing the IdDS.

 1. Navigate to the SCI administrative console and from the third tab Identity Provisioning please choose **Source Systems**.
 Click on the **Add** button and then click on Browse and search for the **Non-SAP import source** file.